jeet-g-shah/penrose-dimer-monte-carlo/README.md

 3. Next, we use the data from these folders to analyze the data (perform path averaging and other post-processing) using data-analysis.ipynb.
 The analyzed data is stored in ./data/plot_data

-4. Finally, ./data/plot_data is used by ./plot.ipynb to generate the plots included in the paper.
+4. Finally, ./data/plot_data is used by ./plot.ipynb to generate the plots included in the paper, which are saved in ./images/paper/.